NusantaraROM-Devices/device_oneplus_enchilada/README.md

 ## Build instructions
 ```
 # Compiling
-lunch cherish_enchilada-userdebug (this will auto pull all dependencies)
+lunch nad_enchilada-userdebug (this will auto pull all dependencies)
-brunch enchilada
+mka nad -jX
 ```